Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Galston's median income among taxpayers is $53,547.
-The average income in the suburb is $94,403.
-This places Galston among the highest income suburbs in Australia.
-In comparison, Greater Sydney has a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Galston's median income would be approximately $58,291 by September 2025, with the average expected to reach around $102,767 during the same period.
-According to the 2021 Census, Galston's household incomes rank at the 83rd percentile, with weekly earnings of $2,295.
-Income brackets show that 26.3% of Galston residents earn between $1,500 and $2,999 per week, which is consistent with broader trends across regional levels showing 30.9% in the same category.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Galston's median income among taxpayers was $53,547 with an average of $94,403.
+This places Galston among the highest in Australia compared to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Galston would be approximately $58,291 (median) and $102,767 (average) as of September 2025.
+The 2021 Census data ranks Galston's household incomes at the 83rd percentile with a weekly income of $2,295.
+Income brackets indicate that 26.3% of Galston residents earn between $1,500 and $2,999 per week (858 individuals), which is consistent with broader trends across regional levels showing 30.9% in the same category.
 Galston demonstrates considerable affluence with 37.0% earning over $3,000 per week, supporting premium retail and service offerings.
 After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income